viciopoli01/Jump/README.md

 ```
 One can pass the camera id according to `/dev/video*`, like `./Jump 1`, by default it is set to 0.

-You can choose to control the game using the keyboard.
+You can choose to control the game using the keyboard (jump pressing the spacebar).
 Make sure to set to false then the flag `BODY_CONTROL` in the [CMakeLists.txt](https://github.com/viciopoli01/Jump/blob/main/CMakeLists.txt#L8) file.

 ### Prerequisites